ash/raku-course/essentials/the-main-function/exercises/perimeter/index.md

 ## Problem

 Write a program that computes and prints the perimeter of a rectangle.
-The lengths of the two sides are passed in command-line arguments.
-In the case of a square, it is possible to enter only a single value.
+Pass the lengths of two sides in command-line arguments.
+If it is a square, pass a single value.
 Use the `MAIN` function.

 ## Example